bingeboy/n-get/docs/AI-INTEGRATION.md

    - Ensure profile exists in configuration

 3. **Performance Issues**
-   - Monitor adaptive optimization logs
+   - Monitor agent configuration decisions in logs
    - Check if learning data is being recorded
    - Verify metric collection is working